Sutter family: Brandon

-Brandon Sutter, Brent's son, is a player for the Vancouver Canucks.
-He played under his father Brent as a junior with the Red Deer Rebels and Team Canada at the 2007 Super Series.
+Brandon Sutter, Brent's son, played for the Carolina Hurricanes, Pittsburgh Penguins and Vancouver Canucks.
+He also played under his father Brent as a junior with the Red Deer Rebels and Team Canada at the 2007 Super Series.
 He served as an alternate captain with the Rebels and played with cousin Brett.
-He was drafted 11th overall, the highest of the second-generation Sutters, in the 2007 NHL Entry Draft by the Carolina Hurricanes, and became the first of the second generation to play in the NHL.
-He scored his first NHL goal for the Carolina Hurricanes on October 23, 2008, against the Penguins.
-During the 2012 NHL Draft, he was traded to the Penguins, with Brian Dumoulin and the 8th overall pick, for Jordan Staal.
-He recorded his first career hat trick with the Vancouver Canucks on January 25, 2021 being the first of the second generation to do so.
+He was drafted 11th overall, the highest of the second-generation Sutters, in the 2007 NHL entry draft by the Hurricanes, and became the first of the second generation to play in the NHL.
+He scored his first NHL goal for the Hurricanes on October 23, 2008, against the Penguins.
+During the 2012 NHL Draft, Brandon was traded to the Penguins, with Brian Dumoulin and the 8th overall pick, for Jordan Staal.
+He recorded his first career hat trick with the Vancouver Canucks on January 25, 2021, being the first of the second generation to do so.

 Brody

 Brody Sutter, Duane's son, is as of 2021 signed to the Vienna Capitals in the Erste Bank Hockey League.
-He was drafted 193rd overall in the 7th round of the 2011 NHL Entry Draft by the Carolina Hurricanes.
+He was drafted 193rd overall in the 7th round of the 2011 NHL entry draft by the Carolina Hurricanes.
 He previously played for the Carolina Hurricanes (NHL), Springfield Thunderbirds (AHL), Charlotte Checkers (AHL), Florida Everblades (ECHL), Iserlohn Roosters (DEL), Lethbridge Hurricanes (WHL), Saskatoon Blades (WHL) and Calgary Buffaloes (AMHL).

 Lukas

 Lukas Sutter, Rich's son, was born in St. Louis.
 He played major junior hockey with the Western Hockey League's (WHL) Saskatoon Blades, starting in the 2009–10 season.
-He was drafted by the Winnipeg Jets with the 39th overall pick in the 2012 NHL Entry Draft, but did not sign with the club.
-He was traded to the WHL's Red Deer Rebels for the 2013–14 season, where he was drafted again, this time by the New York Islanders, with the 200th overall pick in the 2014 NHL Entry Draft.
+He was drafted by the Winnipeg Jets with the 39th overall pick in the 2012 NHL entry draft, but did not sign with the club.
+He was traded to the WHL's Red Deer Rebels for the 2013–14 season, where he was drafted again, this time by the New York Islanders, with the 200th overall pick in the 2014 NHL entry draft.
 He split the 2014–15 season between their AHL affiliate, the Bridgeport Sound Tigers, and their lower ECHL team, the Stockton Thunder.
 He played the 2016–17 season with the University of Saskatchewan Huskies and appears to have retired from hockey as of the 2017–18 season.

 Riley

 Riley Sutter, Ron's son, was drafted by the Everett Silvertips in the sixth round of the 2014 WHL Bantam Draft.
 Riley signed with the Silvertips on September 1, 2015.
-He was then selected by the Washington Capitals in the 2018 NHL Entry Draft, 93rd overall.
-As of 2022, he is playing for Washington's AHL affiliate Hershey Bears.
+He was then selected by the Washington Capitals in the 2018 NHL entry draft, 93rd overall.
+As of 2024, he is playing for Washington's AHL affiliate Hershey Bears.